Trinovantes/puppeteer-prerender-plugin/README.md

 # Puppeteer Prerender Plugin

 This is a Webpack 5 plugin for prerendering Single Page Applications (SPA) with Puppeteer.
-After Webpack emits all of your files, this plugin starts an Express server in your `dist` directory.
+After Webpack emits all of your files, this plugin starts an Express static server in your `dist` directory.
 It then runs Puppeteer on all of your specified routes (e.g. `/about`) and saves the pages' rendered HTML as separate files (e.g. `/dist/about/index.html`).

 ## Why?